 Students to answer the question ‘How has the Hyman family responded to the events of 7/7?’ using a variety of sources.

-First, return to Miriam’s Story parts 3 and 4.
+First, play Miriam’s Story videos Parts 3 and 4.
 (You might want to recap briefly on what we know about Miriam from the first two parts of her story in lesson 1.)
 This provides more detail about the Miriam Hyman Children’s Eye Care Centre in Odisha mentioned on the Guardian film.